-- Family violence remains a key issue affecting children, families and young people across Boroondara with the incidence of reporting on the rise, particularly within CALD communities. - Mental health remains a significant health issue affecting children, families and young people across Boroondara.
-In particular: - service providers noted children are now presenting for stress and anxiety type concerns at a much younger age, - there are increasing levels of anxiety and depression presentations for first time parents, and - there is a lack of adequate and affordable supports and services available to deliver therapeutic treatment for families and young people.

-- Services for the middle years, i.e. ages 6-10 years, presents as a significant service gap area as there is a lack of government funding to address education, health and wellbeing concerns in this cohort. - Vulnerability amongst children and families is increasing for those experiencing financial disadvantage across Boroondara.
-Families who are financially disadvantaged have fewer options when it comes to accessing health and wellbeing services. - Service providers working with children and families have noted an increase in the numbers of grandparents now caring for their grandchildren.
+- Family violence remains a key issue affecting children, families and young people across Boroondara with the incidence of reporting on the rise, particularly within CALD communities. - Mental health remains a significant health issue affecting children, families and young people across Boroondara: - Service providers noted children are now presenting for stress and anxiety type concerns at a much younger age. - There are increasing levels of anxiety and depression presentations for first time parents. - There is a lack of adequate and affordable supports and services available to deliver therapeutic treatment for families and young people. - The middle years, i.e. ages 6-10 years', presents as a significant service gap area as there is a lack of government funding to address education, health and wellbeing concerns in this cohort. - Vulnerability amongst children and families in particular is increasing across Boroondara due to high levels of financial stress resulting in limited service access for those experiencing financial disadvantage. - Service providers working with children and families have noted an increase in the numbers of grandparents now caring for their grandchildren.
 Adequate supports need to be provided to this group. - There are a lack of employment opportunities for young people across Boroondara, and in particular a lack of vocational opportunities for young people with disability.

-Emerging issues and opportunities
+8.3 Emerging issues and opportunities

-Analysis of the data received from the community, service providers, Council staff and emerging research and policy directives highlighted a number of issues and opportunities to be addressed in the Plan.
+Analysis of the data received from the community, service providers, Council staff and emerging research and policy directives highlighted a number of issues and opportunities to be addressed in the draft Plan.

-A summary of the emerging issues and opportunities from community consultation and relevant State policy directives is documented in section 8.3.1 below.
+A summary of the emerging issues and opportunities from community engagement and relevant State policy directives is documented in sections 8.3.1 and 8.3.2 below.

-The COVID-19 pandemic was declared in 2020, and has resulted in unprecedented changes to the way society functions.
-During 2020, Council adapted its service delivery to provide a range of online services to children, young people and families.

-Council will seek to continue the provision of these online services in the future, and most importantly is committed to assisting the pandemic recovery and responding to emerging community needs in the 0-25 years age group.
+The COVID-19 pandemic was declared in 2020 and has resulted in unprecedented changes to the way society functions.
+During 2020, Council has adapted its service delivery to provide a range of online services to children, young people and families.
+Council will seek to continue the provision of these online services in the future, and most importantly is committed to assisting the pandemic recovery and responding to emerging community needs in the 0-25 years' age group.

-Summary of findings
+8.3.1 Summary of findings

-A summary of the emerging issues and opportunities for families, early and middle years as well as young people is represented in Table 4.
+A summary of the emerging issues and opportunities for families, early and middle years' as well as young people is represented in Table 4.